California pot regulators struggling with job, audit says

 "Unlike most state government programs, the bureau was simultaneously starting from the ground up on multiple fronts," the response said.

-The audit did not examine two other agencies involved in pot regulation — the Department of Food and Agriculture, which oversees cultivation, and the Public Health Department, which regulates manufacturers.
+The audit did not examine two other agencies with a hand in pot regulation — the Department of Food and Agriculture, which oversees cultivation, and the Public Health Department, which regulates manufacturers.